canjs/canjs/docs/can-guides/contribute/code.md

 ## Overview

+Contributing to any Open Source project can be intimidating.
+All contributions from all types of contributors are welcome.
+We're committed to making the experience is pleasant and rewarding as possible.
+We're happy to setup a pairing session to show you how to fix a bug or write a feature.

+If you have any questions, you can always reach us on [Gitter chat](https://gitter.im/canjs/canjs).

 - lots of different repos, but they are mostly similar.

 ## Getting the code and verify its working